 - Arrange to recycle paper, glass, plastic, cans, tins, food waste and paper.

-- Visit http://www.mywaste.co.za/, to locate your nearest recycling centres.
+- Visit My Waste, to locate your nearest recycling centres.

-- The Glass Recycling Company: find the location of your nearest glass bank on their website OR by sending a SMS with the word ‘GLASS’ and the name of your suburb to 32310 (SMS charged at R1).
+- Visit the The Glass Recycling Company website to find the location of your nearest glass bank OR by sending a SMS with the word ‘GLASS’ and the name of your suburb to 32310 (SMS charged at R1).

 - Put your vegetable scraps in a compost bin, instead of the rubbish bin – this turns your kitchen scraps into nutrient-rich compost for your garden (and eliminates the need for processed fertilisers).

 Don’t forget that what we eat matters – the food choices we make everyday have a big effect on the environment.
 From farm to fork, food production, processing and transportation can consume enormous amounts of energy, water and chemicals.
 If everyone adopts a few small, consistent changes, these can add up to real environmental benefits!